Andrea-1704/Traveling_Salesman_Problem/README.md

 ### Conclusions

 The code is computationally intensive to complete.
 Feel free to reduce the number of generations if you need a less time-consuming approach.
 Throughout the project, I collaborated with Stefano Fumero, consulting with him on various implementation decisions.

+## After reviews
+After the review received by Professor Giuseppe Esposito I followed his suggestion to be consistent with the English language, also for in-line comments.